encryptogroup/MultiCent/README.md

 Then, run the LAN benchmarks.
 Our script will automatically enable the network simulation and disable it in the end again.
 We recommend working in the Docker container as this will momentarily change the behavior of your loopback interface.
-Running this script will take approx. TODO TIME.
+Running this script will take approx. 1 hour.
 ```sh
 ./small_LAN_benchmarks.sh
 ```